-Protests continued for a third day in Ferguson and across the country after a grand jury did not indict the police officer who killed Michael Brown.
+Protests continued in Ferguson and St. Louis after a grand jury decided Monday not to indict the police officer who killed Michael Brown.
 Joel Anderson and Jim Dalrymple II are reporting from Ferguson for BuzzFeed News.

 The St. Louis Post-Dispatch obtained the official coroner’s report on the death of the teen, who was shot in August in a confrontation with police officer Darren Wilson in Ferguson.
 The toxicology report also said that Brown had marijuana in his system at the time of the shooting.

 “I don’t think that there’s any question this investigation is necessary.”

 “Defendants took up arms and, in militaristic displays of force and weaponry, engaged U.S. Citizens as if they were war combatants,” the suit claims.